Whether you’re just being conscientious or you have some rebuilding to do, know that it is possible to improve your credit score.

 What Can I Do If My Score Is Low?

-It is important to be smart not just about what you spend, but also what you owe.
+It is important to be smart not just about what you spend but also what you owe.
 In order to keep your credit utilization rate low and help avoid massive amounts of accrued interest, you should work on paying down your cards with the highest balances first.
-To help keep your balances in check, try paying your credit card bill twice a month any time that you can afford to do so.
-This helps keep your credit use low, helps you avoid accidental late payments, and it goes a long way towards improving your payment history.
+To help keep your balances in check, try paying your credit card bill twice a month any time you can afford to do so.
+This helps keep your credit use low, helps you avoid accidental late payments, and it goes a long way toward improving your payment history.

 Another important tip is to monitor your credit reports.
-Check your score often, keep track of any inquiries made on your credit, make sure that everything is accurate.
+Check your score often, keep track of any inquiries made on your credit, and make sure that everything is accurate.
 Mistakes can happen.
 If you’re dealing with a low credit score, you don’t want those mistakes to be dragging you down at the same time that you’re trying to get on track.
-You can dispute anything that seems out of place, and you will be able to see what areas you need to improve on by looking at your reports.
+You can dispute anything that seems out of place, and you will be able to see what areas you need improvement by looking at your reports.

 If you’re trying to raise your credit score, you should be careful about opening new credit accounts.
 Multiple hard inquiries on your credit will lower your score if you do not get approved.
 It can also hurt your score to open several new accounts in a short period of time.

 If the situation is getting to the point that you feel it is a little overwhelming, you can also shop around for a debt consolidation plan.
 This is something that can and will bring your score down when you enroll.
 We know that sounds antithetical to the point, but it is one of the easiest ways for you to get a handle on your debt quickly.
 Instead of keeping track of multiple payments to multiple lenders or collection agencies, you could just make one easy payment.
-Just make sure you understand this option and know what you can afford before looking into it.
+Just make sure you understand this option can impact your score and know what you can afford to pay before looking into it.

 How Long Does It Take To Fix A Bad Credit Score?

 The bad news about low credit scores is that they take a while to fix.
 If you have negative items on your credit report that are impacting your score, there is not much you can do beyond paying your bills and waiting it out.
 Delinquencies can stay on your credit report for up to seven years, car repossessions stay for up to seven years, and inquiries can stay on your report for up to two years.
 You can’t do much of anything to make those disappear faster.
-In the short-term, self-reporting and score-boosting tools may also help bring you up a few points.
+In the short term, self-reporting and score-boosting tools may also help bring you up a few points.

 In the case of delinquencies, you can try to get them removed faster by paying off the debt and getting the collections agency to agree (in writing) to remove it from your report.
 Most collections agencies will allow you to set up payment plans and may even allow you to pay a lower amount than what you actually owe if you can pay it off all at once.
-Inquiries that you didn’t authorize can be disputed.
-Any mistakes you see on your credit reports can be disputed and getting those knocked off can bring your score up a couple of points in just a few weeks.
+Inquiries that you didn’t authorize can also be disputed.
+Any mistakes you see on your credit reports can be disputed, and getting those knocked off can bring your score up a couple of points in just a few weeks.
 Credit reporting agencies have to investigate disputes within 30 days of them being filed.

 Overall, the amount of time it is going to take for you to see the improvement you’re looking for is going to depend on how many negative items are on your report and, just as importantly, how many positive ones you can start putting on there by taking the right steps.
-You could see a noticeable improvement in just a few months once you start getting a handle on things but you should expect it to take a year or two to raise your score significantly.
+You could see a noticeable improvement in just a few months once you start getting a handle on things, but you should expect it to take a year or two to raise your score significantly.

-Don’t let the amount of time that it’ll take to fix your credit discourage you at all.
+Don’t let the amount of time it’ll take to fix your credit discourage you.
 Working on this now is going to save you a lot of money in the form of interest payments and a lot of hassle later on.
 Low credit scores can create a barrier between you and financing a car, opening utilities at your home, purchasing a home, and even renting an apartment.
 Regardless of what your score is, keeping a close eye on it and being smart with your money will help bring it up and put you at ease.